C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 * Publication: sharing findings — and, increasingly, the underlying data — with other researchers and the public.
 * Archiving and Reuse: depositing data in a repository for long-term preservation and potential reuse by others.

-### Ethics at every stage: an example
+### 2.b Ethics at every stage: a hands-on exercice
-Return to the case introduced in the lesson video: a local history project in which Lea has collected oral testimonies and family photographs from community members, and now wishes to make this material available through an online archive.
+Return to the case introduced in the lesson video animation: a local history project in which Lea has collected oral testimonies and family photographs from community members, and now wishes to make this material available through an online archive.
 We will trace the ethical questions that arise at each stage of the lifecycle for this project.
 For each stage below, we provide a brief description of the situation and a set of questions.
 If you are working in a class, these can be discussed in small groups; if working alone, write brief notes on each.

-Planning
+**Planning**

 Before collecting any material, Lea needs to make a series of decisions: Who will she approach?
 What will she ask for?
 How will she store what she receives?
 What will happen to it when the project ends?
 * At the planning stage, what information should Lea provide to potential contributors about how their material will be used?
 What constitutes 'informed consent' in this context?
 * Should Lea prepare a Data Management Plan (DMP) at this stage?
 What would such a document contain?
-(We will return to this in the hands-on exercise below.)
+(We will return to this in the hands-on exercise below.) **EDITOR NOTE: This is treated in the last subpart wholly, and the DMP is not introduced at the present stage.
+This makes it complicated to use it here.**
 * If Lea is working at a university, what institutional processes might she need to go through before beginning data collection?
 Think about ethics review boards and data protection officers.

-Acquisition/Collection
+**Acquisition/Collection**

 Lea conducts recorded interviews with twelve community members and receives donations of family photographs.
 She obtains consent forms from each participant.
 * One participant asks that their interview be kept confidential during their lifetime, but made available after their death.
 How should Lea record and manage this condition?
 What happens if she loses the consent form?
 * The photographs were taken by various family members over several decades.
 Who holds copyright: the person who took the photograph, the person depicted in it, the person who donated it, or the family as a whole?
 How would you find out?
 * Data minimisation — collecting only what you actually need — is a principle of both the GDPR and good research practice.
 Are there categories of information Lea should not collect, even if contributors offer them?

-Processing/Analysis
+**Processing/Analysis**

 Lea transcribes the interviews and creates descriptions (metadata) for the photographs.
 She uses a spreadsheet to organise the collection.
 * The transcription process involves a human reader interpreting a spoken recording.
 What ethical obligations arise at this stage — both towards accuracy and towards the privacy of the speaker?
 * In describing the photographs, Lea needs to identify the people depicted.
 Some of these people are still alive and were not interviewed.
 Does she need to seek their consent to name them in the metadata?
 * Could the combination of data from different contributors — dates, places, relationships, health information mentioned incidentally in interviews — allow individuals to be identified or harmed in ways that a single record would not?
 This is called re-identification risk — a well-documented problem in research using linked datasets (Ohm 2010).
 How would you manage it?

-Publication
+**Publication**

 Lea is now ready to make the collection available online.
 This is the moment the video extract shows: she realises she needs to return to one participant to confirm consent before proceeding.
 * Why might the consent given at the collection stage not be sufficient for the publication stage?
 Think about the difference between consenting to an interview and consenting to your words being permanently and publicly accessible on the internet (Thompson and Bornat 2017).
 * Two participants have died since the interviews were conducted.
 Their heirs have not been contacted.
 What are Lea's obligations?
 * What licence should Lea attach to the published materials?
 What are the implications of choosing a Creative Commons Attribution licence (CC BY) versus a more restrictive licence, or no licence at all?

-Archiving and Reuse
+**Archiving and Reuse**

 After the project ends, Lea deposits the collection in a regional digital archive for long-term preservation.
 * Should all the materials be deposited, or only those for which there is clear consent for archival access?
 What happens to the materials that cannot be deposited?
 * A researcher contacts the archive ten years later, wanting to use the oral testimonies for a study on urban change.
 She proposes to apply computational text analysis to the transcripts.
 Is this use covered by the original consent?
 How would you find out, and what would you do if it is not?